 How to Become a Bartender in Texas

 The Texas Alcoholic Beverage Commission (TABC) regulates the Texas alcoholic beverage industry and certifies courses for seller/server training.
 The licensing division processes applications for all phases of the alcoholic beverage industry.
 To sell and serve alcoholic beverages in Texas, you must obtain TABC certification.
 This requires successfully completing the mandated TABC training.
 Because trained sellers, servers, and managers are better able to identify and prevent sales of alcoholic beverages to minors and intoxicated persons, the TABC reviews and approves seller/server training.
-Becoming a Bartender in Texas To become a bartender in Texas:

 - Enroll in a TABC-approved training course